zolrath/wemux/README.md

   `wemux list-sessions` is the same as entering `tmux -S /tmp/wemux list-sessions`

+## Short-form Commands
+  All commands have a short form. s for start, a for attach, p for pair etc.
+  For a complete list, type `wemux help` (or `wemux h`)

 ## Multi-Host Capabilities
   wemux supports passing a second argument to its commands to specify a specific session hostname.
 This allows multiple hosts on the same machine to host their